Scoring System:

 Student Choreography A dance choreographed by a student with no help from teachers or professionals of any kind.

-Professional/Teacher A dancer who is paid to perform and/or teaching as a source of income.
+Professional/Teacher A dancer who is paid to perform and/or teach as a source of income.
 Competitive dancers who are teaching assistants are still allowed to compete.

 will be awarded for the novice categories.